 Those athletes focused on Nationals will start their peaking phases later than those pointing towards Conference.
 “Surprise Qualifiers” will stretch their peaking phase from the Conference Championships on to the National Championships.

 With more recovery time between reps, mental preparation and focus techniques will be emphasized and rehearsed.
-Physically and mentally, the championship phases are about “Training to Win”.
+Physically and mentally, the Championship Phases are about “Training to Win”.

 It is extremely demanding physiologically and psychologically to taper to a high competitive peak.
-Further, it is impossible to build on a peak and nearly impossible to sustain a peak for more than a few weeks.
+Further, it is impossible to build on a peak (by definition) and nearly impossible to sustain a peak for more than a few weeks.
 After the Cross Country and Indoor Championships, we have two to three more months of training and competition before the next Championships.
 In order to have any hope of continuing to develop and improve through the subsequent seasons and be ready to challenge again at the Championships meets, we must reset our bodies and prepare to get back to normal training.
 The transition process includes a reduction in training intensity and longer recovery time between training sessions before gradually rebuilding the training volume.
-This is a return to “Training to Train”.